ramya-ram/perturb-training/README.md

 		Make sure usePredefinedTestCases in Constants.java is false.
 		The predefined cases will be written to files specified by predefinedProceFileName, predefinedPerturb1FileName, predefinedPerturb2FileName in Constants.java.
 		Currently, the framework only supports a procedural test case (a practice and then a real procedural test case) and then 2 perturbed test tasks.

+		CREATE_OFFLINE_QVALUES: Use if you want to run simulations on a deterministic case where the robot learns offline, saves the Q-values to a file, and reads them in before working with a human.
+		Change useOfflineValues in Constants.java to be false.
+		Change NUM_EPISODES in Constants.java to be the number of episodes the robot should offline learn for (we used 500,000 episodes).
+		Change ALPHA to be 1 since we are using a deterministic environment (otherwise we set it here to 0.05).
+		The resultant Q-Values after running Q-learning for NUM_EPISODES will be saved to files jointQValuesFile and robotQValuesFile, specified in Constants.java.
+The joint Q-values are represented by Q(s, a_h, a_r) and the robot Q-values are represented by Q(s, a_r).

 ### Who do I talk to? ###